-The Cultural Web Analysis is a model where convictions, assumptions, and organizational are clarified by means of using the six elements spoken about above.
-The organizational culture and the paradigm exist within the web.
+The cultural web analysis is a model where convictions and core assumptions are clarified by means of using the six cultural elements spoken about above.
+And the organizational culture exists within the web.

 It also shows how an organization rates the outside world as a whole, including the various cultures that exist.

-Using the six elements in analysis, the whole picture (big picture) of the organizational culture can be seen/created.
-It provides companies with clarity in relation to:
+Using the six elements in analysis, the whole picture of organizational culture can be seen and created.
+Essentially, it provides companies with clarity in relation to:

-There is a huge need to manage the organizational culture.
-This is because it has an impact on the strategy and performance of the organization.
+There is a huge need to manage organizational culture.
+This is because it has an impact on the corporate strategy and performance of the organization.

-A culture of a company is shaped over a longer period of time.
+The culture of a company is shaped over a longer period of time.
 This can lead to it being a complex and abstract subject.
-The same is true for organizational cultures.

-The organizational culture makes sure that people align their behavior to each other as well as being able to identify similarities in acting and thinking.
-This can happen within organizations as well as externally as they operate.
+Organizational culture makes sure that people align their behavior to each other, as well as being able to identify similarities in acting and thinking.
+This can happen within organizations and externally as they operate.

 An effective organizational culture will be characterized by:

-The Cultural Web Analysis theory by Johnson and Scholes assumes that there will be a strong organizational culture present.
+The cultural web analysis theory by Johnson and Scholes assumes that there will be a strong organizational culture present.
 In practice, however, this may not be the case.
-There can sometimes be countless sub-cultures.
+There can sometimes also be countless subcultures.

 A study by Van Maanen and Barley (1984) shows that organizations that have a general culture only occur sporadically.